paulkarpenko/us-code-ui/uscode/title-10-armed-forces/chapter-020-humanitarian-and-other-assistance.md

 <a id="section-408"></a>
 ## § 408.
-Equipment and training of foreign personnel to assist in Department of Defense accounting for missing United States Government personnel
+Assistance in support of Department of Defense accounting for missing United States Government personnel
 **(a) In General.—** The Secretary of Defense may provide assistance to any foreign nation to assist the Department of Defense with recovery of and accounting for missing United States Government personnel.

 **(b) Types of Assistance.—** The assistance provided under subsection (a) may include the following: